-Over the years, the method of creating a double exposure has changed and become even easier to achieve with editing software.
+Over the years, the method of creating a double exposure has changed and become even easier to achieve with editing software like Photoshop and Indesign; if it’s been a while since you used these programmes, or you are a beginner, then you can click here to take a course and improve your skills.
 With the introduction of digital photography and software, such as Photoshop, you no longer need to compose, capture and expose your double exposure manually while out in the field and using film excessively.

 Like everything in Photoshop, there are several different ways to produce this type of imaging effect, so if you have another way you like to use then we would love for you to share it with us in the comments section.

 Here are the steps that I took to produce the effect image you see:

 - First, and probably most important, you’ll want to choose two great images to work with.
 Most times this will be a portrait and either a landscape or cityscape.
 The stark contrast between the two types of images and textures is what makes your final product really stand out and make the effect more dynamic.

 A couple of things to think about while choosing your images are contrast, colour, and shapes.
 In my example I chose a black and white image and a really colourful landscape.
 You could also choose harmonious colours like a cool portrait with lots of blues and winter landscape that also has a load of blues.
 On the flip side, you could choose warm colours for your portrait and contrast them with cool colours in your landscape or even merge together grayscale images.
 That’s what makes these types of projects so great.
 The creative freedom and options are limitless.